robrwo/MooX-Const/README.md

 Unfortunately, this behaviour is not replicated with array references.

+See [Types::Const](https://metacpan.org/pod/Types::Const) for other known issues related to the `Const` type.

 ## Using with Moose

 This module appears to work with [Moose](https://metacpan.org/pod/Moose), and there is now a small